Distributed Inference over Linear Models using Alternating Gaussian Belief Propagation: Probabilistic Inference in Linear Models

 The synchronous GBP, running in the \emph{centralised} framework, starts with the initial values of factor node to variable node messages $\bm{\mu}^{(0)}_{f}$.
 The first iteration $k=1$ proceeds with the calculation of the messages from the variable nodes to the factor nodes $\bm{\mu}^{(1)}_{x}$, followed by a calculation of the messages from the factor nodes to the variable nodes $\bm{\mu}^{(1)}_{f}$.
 At the end of the first iteration, the GBP produces its first estimate $\hat{\mathbf{x}}^{(1)}$.
 The time required for the calculation of the estimates $\hat{\mathbf{x}}$ consists of variable initialisation duration, duration of variable-node processing $\tau_x$, and the duration of factor-node processing $\tau_f$.
 Assuming that the initialisation duration is negligible, GBP produces an estimate $\hat{\mathbf{x}}^{(\nu)}$ that satisfies a given convergence condition (e.g., that $\hat{\mathbf{x}}^{(\nu)}$ is sufficiently close the exact solution $\hat{\mathbf{x}}$ under a given estimation accuracy metric) after $k=\nu$ iterations at the time instant $\nu\tau_{m}$, $\tau_{m} = \tau_x + \tau_f$.
+It is important to note that the computation time $\tau_x$ results from evaluating \eqref{BP_vf_mean_var} and \eqref{BP_marginal_mean_var}, whereas the time $\tau_f$ is determined by \eqref{BP_fv_mean_var}.